carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

     >>> watchlist = builder.build()
     >>> watchlist.save()

-If you already have an existing Watchlist you wish to enhance, you can add Reports to the existing Watchlist:
+If you already have an existing Watchlist you wish to enhance, you can add Reports to the existing Watchlist.
+Assume a new Report is stored in the ``report`` variable):

 ::

+    >>> # assume variable "report" contains a Report
     >>> from cbc_sdk.enterprise_edr import Watchlist
     >>> watchlist = api.select('Watchlist', 'R4cMgFIhRaakgk749MRr6Q')
     >>> watchlist.add_reports([report])